Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \subsection{$(k, z)$-clustering in LCA-trees}

-The result for $k$-center essentially boils down to the optimality of the classic 2-approximation when applied in an ultrametric.
-We now turn to the more interesting result: that the optimal $(k, z)$-clustering solutions behave very similarly to the optimal $k$-center ones.
-This may be surprising given that the former's cost depends on the number of points in a cluster while the latter's does not.
-Nonetheless, in this section, we will see that the optimal solutions to the $(k, z)$-clustering problem are hierarchical and can all be found in $\texttt{Sort}(n)$ time using the $k$-center algorithm as a subroutine.
-Recall that the $(k, z)$-clustering objective has the cost function and corresponds to $k$-median and $k$-means for $z=1$ and $z=2$, respectively.
-We now present this section's primary result, which is a complete analog of the $k$-center one from Lemma \ref{lma:optimal_kcenter}:
+The result for $k$-center essentially boils down to the speed and optimality of the classic 2-approximation when applied in an ultrametric.
+We now turn to the more interesting result that the optimal $(k, z)$-clustering solutions behave very similarly to the optimal $k$-center ones:

-\begin{restatable}{theorem}{kzclusteringtheorem} Let $T$ be an LCA-tree satisfying the conditions in Corollary \ref{cor:ultrametric_lca} and let $z$ be any positive integer.
-Then there is an algorithm that runs in $\texttt{Sort}(n)$ time and finds the optimal $(k, z)$-clustering solutions on $T$ for all $k \in \{1, \ldots, n\}$.
-Furthermore, these solutions are hierarchical. \end{restatable}
+\begin{restatable}{theorem}{kzclusteringtheorem} Let $T$ be an LCA-tree satisfying the conditions in Corollary \ref{cor:ultrametric_lca}, $n$ be the number of leaves in $T$, and $z$ be any positive integer.
+Then there exists an algorithm which finds the optimal $(k, z)$-clustering solutions $\{\mathbf{C}_1, \ldots, \mathbf{C}_n\}$ for all $k \in \mathbb{N}_n$ in $\texttt{Sort}(n)$ time.
+Furthermore, the respective partitions $\mathcal{H} = \{\mathcal{P}_1, \ldots, \mathcal{P}_n\}$ obtained by assigning all leaves in $T$ to their closest center satisfy Definition \ref{def:hierarchical_clusters}. are hierarchical. \end{restatable}